mi-m1/idioms_contrastive_evaluation/README.md

         - [ ] run the literal script
         - [ ] clean literal
         - [ ] clean figurative outputs
+    - [ ] sort out mistral!! not saving label, only "output"
    * put all cleaned predictions in a single folder [ ]
 * oneshot:
   * gpts